Source code for kasa.discover

 if port == self.discovery_port:

-device = Discover._get_device_instance_legacy(data, ip, port)
+device = Discover._get_device_instance_legacy(data, config)

 elif port == Discover.DISCOVERY_PORT_2:

-device = Discover._get_device_instance(
+device = Discover._get_device_instance(data, config)

 else: